platogo/atoss-cli/README.md

 Clone this repository and run [install.sh](./install.sh).

-If you did not build the uberjar locally, you must have the [Github CLI](https://cli.github.com) installed.

 #### Manually

 Download the latest release JAR from [Release](https://github.com/platogo/atoss-cli/releases) and save it somewhere.
 Then simply run it: